Menu

 Trail Description

-A half-mile section of the Bay Circuit Trail runs through this property.
-Look for the white BCT blazes.
+A portion of the Bay Circuit Trail runs through this property and the adjacent Lansing Bennett Forest.
+It extends from Union Bridge Road, through the Matthews Bog property, and through the woods to Keene Street and beyond, and is marked with white blazes.
 The trails within Ashdod Forest are well-used but not always well-marked.
 They extend for a brief distance on the north side of Congress Street, and for a much greater distance on the southern side.
 At Keene Street, the Bay Circuit Trail continues through Lansing Bennett Forest, past Matthews Bog and eventually to Union Bridge Road.
+Matthews Bog offers about 0.4 miles of wide, flat trails around cranberry bogs and ponds.

 Habitats and Wildlife